|The Palace of Fine Arts in 1893 - Today's Museum of Science and Industry.|

 For Scott Winner, whose family has cared for The Norway Building for three generations, the sale has been bittersweet.
 On a Sunday not long ago, he climbed the hillside before dawn, sat down on the building steps and sobbed.

 He and his wife, Jennifer, had their first kiss on those steps.
 They were married inside, beneath the St. Andrew's crosses.
 His parents were married there too.

 But watching the Norwegians work over the last two weeks had provided reassurance.

-On a recent day, scaffolding hugged The Norway Building, which had been stripped of sections of roof, several walls and many of its ornaments.
+On a recent day, scaffolding hugged The Norway Building, which had been stripped of sections of the roof, several walls, and many of its ornaments.
 The huge carved dragons, once displayed spewing fire from the gables, lay prone in the grass.

 As Kvaale pulls up shingles and floorboards, he likes to think about his grandfather.

 "I want my grandfather to know we are taking this building back to Norway," Kvaale said.
 "I like to think that maybe he is looking down on us."